+Curriculum in Anthropology, Psychology and Sociology includes:
--Personal Development and Management through increased awareness of "self "in one's society and/or culture.

--Communication (listening actively and respectfully) through classroom participation.

--Critical Analysis is required through the study of the data and theory common to our fields.

-- Critical analysis leads to the development of reasonable conclusions, decisions, and problem solving through class discussion, paper development and learning exercises.

--Intercultural literacy is fostered, recognized, acknowledged, and respectfully practiced in all sections due to our inclusion of diversity issues and information in all DBS curriculum.

--The role of personality responsibility is addressed in the data, themes, and theories of the courses.
+- -Personal Development and Management through increased awareness of "self "in one's society and/or culture. - -Communication (listening actively and respectfully) through classroom participation. - -Critical Analysis is required through the study of the data and theory common to our fields. - Critical analysis leads to the development of reasonable conclusions, decisions, and problem solving through class discussion, paper development and learning exercises. - -Intercultural literacy is fostered, recognized, acknowledged, and respectfully practiced in all sections due to our inclusion of diversity issues and information in all DBS curriculum. - -The role of personality responsibility is addressed in the data, themes, and theories of the courses.
 These help students connect personal identity with the obligations and responsibilities of society and culture.